LearnEarnFun/Pega-Interview-Concepts/Integration Management.md

 ## How is the SSO Authentication is implemented through SAML Integration?

 ***SSO- Authentication Service*** is used to login through windows active directory credentials.
+1. Provide __Identify Provider Metadata Information__ that we got from Windows Active Directory - Entity Identificaiton URL, Login Location and Logout Location.
+This information is specific to the Windows Active Directory environment.
+2. In the mapping tab, map the information from the SAML fields to the OperatorID Page fields
+3. There are two activities that are present - Pre-authentication and Post-authentication processing activities.
+In the Post-authenticaiton processing activity, we can perform the save of the OperatorID Page to save information mapping from SAML file to the OperatorID Page.